How to Use Hierarchical Bayes for Choice Modeling in Displayr

 Checking that the sampling algorithm has converged is a crucial step in any HB analysis.
 For your analysis to be accurate, your samples must be drawn from the target distribution and adequately represent the entire target distribution.
 This is so you can see the full picture of our customer's decision making process rather than only getting a partial and inaccurate view.

 The algorithm starts by drawing samples from a random point while aiming to get closer to convergence.
 Once it has finished, you need to check that convergence has actually occurred.

 You might be tempted to run fewer iterations because your analysis will run faster but be warned that you run the risk of your algorithm not converging.
-The video below demonstrates how to use the HB diagnostics in Displayr to check convergence.
 I fit the choice model using 150 iterations and six Markov chains.
-In this video, I’ve deliberately run too few iterations to show you what will happen.
+I've deliberately run too few iterations to show you what will happen.

-We can see in the video that some of the standard deviation parameters have Rhat values greater than 1.1.
+Some of the standard deviation parameters have Rhat values greater than 1.1.
 Ideally, we would like these values to be closer to 1.0.
-These parameters also have fairly low effective sample sizes (n_eff in the video).
-This means that we didn’t run the algorithm long enough to obtain enough information about these parameters.
+These parameters also have fairly low effective sample sizes (n_eff).
+This means that we didn't run the algorithm long enough to obtain enough information about these parameters.
 Therefore, we should rerun the analysis with more iterations.
 This post introduces the diagnostics in more detail.

 This analysis showed us that the egg quality and price covariates appear to have by far the largest impact on egg choice.
 But we would have to confirm this by running more iterations.

 A final tip